 On 2 December 2015, the Minister for Indigenous Affairs introduced the Social Security Legislation Amendment (Community Development Program) Bill 2015 in the Senate to change remote income support and compliance arrangements.
 This legislation lapsed when the Parliament was dissolved on 9 May 2016.
 See the CDP Reform Legislation Factsheet for further information.

-The Government is committed to reforming the Community Development Programme and strengthening the incentives for remote job seekers to actively engage with their mutual obligation requirements and increase their opportunities to participate in paid work.
-Further information will be available once Government has made an announcement on next steps.
+The Government is committed to reforming the CDP and strengthening the incentives for remote job seekers to actively engage with their mutual obligation requirements and increase their opportunities to participate in paid work, and will continue to consult on the reforms.

 Where the programme operates